Capture Full PageCapture Full PageAdd to Chrome

 1

-After any capture, the toolbar includes a dedicated PDF button.
-One click generates a PDF document from your screenshot — with all annotations included.
+After any capture, the toolbar includes dedicated PNG, JPEG, and PDF buttons.
+One click on PDF generates a document from your screenshot with all annotations included.
+For very tall pages, the extension automatically switches to a multi-page PDF flow so the entire capture is preserved without hitting browser image-size limits.

 1. 1Capture a screenshot using any mode (Full Page, Visible Area, or Capture Area).

-3. 3Click the PDF button in the toolbar.
+3. 3Click PDF (or PNG / JPEG for an image file) in the toolbar.

-4. 4A progress bar shows the PDF generation status.
+4. 4A progress bar shows the export status; very tall captures stream as multi-page PDF.

-5. 5The PDF file is saved to your Downloads folder with the page title as filename.
+5. 5The file is saved to your Downloads folder, with the format suffix in the filename.

 2